BurdaMagazinOrg/module-ad_entity/README.md

   by using the Theme Breakpoints JS module.
-- Configure consent-aware personalization: This module offers a unified way to configure GDPR compliant ads, optionally combined with the EU Cookie Compliance module.
+- Configure consent-aware personalization: This module offers a unified way to configure GDPR compliant ads, optionally combined with the "Consent" or "EU Cookie Compliance" module.

 ## Available provider integrations